swap8/Encrypto/README.md

 ## Authentication
 This software uses a authentication system where a user has to type his name and password to encrypt and decrypt his files.

+## Technology used :
+PHP , MySQL

+## encryption algorithm is written in PHP which uses dynamic position changing algorithm.

 ## Enjoy!